How Does Horse Riding Empower Women Across Life Stages?

 Mastering riding skills builds confidence, especially for women facing societal pressures.

-A 2021 study found 85% of women riders reported higher self-esteem after 6 months.
+A 2021 study found that 85% of women riders reported higher self-esteem after 6 months.

 Fostering Mindfulness and Focus